Riksteatret

 Riksteatret (English: National Traveling Theater) is a Norwegian touring theatre.
 It was established by law in 1948.
 Its first performance was in Kirkenes in 1949, with Sigurd Christiansen's play En reise i natten.
 The theatre plays on about 200 different stages throughout the country.
 Its first theatre director was Fritz von der Lippe, who held this position from 1949 to 1968.
-Ellen Horn has been theatre director from 2005.
+Ellen Horn was theatre director from 2005 to 2015, Tom Remlov from 2015 to 2020, and Arne Nøst since 2020.